yousefelassal/quote-cron/README.md

 > If you love life, don't waste time, for time is what life is made up of.

 > I have often regretted my speech, never my silence.

+> Don't be afraid to go out on a limb.
+That's where the fruit is.